-In the year 1974, two foreign missionaries, Evangelist Bob Post and Wayne Nauman from Tulsa Oklahoma in the USA, arrived on the island of Dominica on a two-pronged mission – to hold a crusade at the Jerazim Baptist Church which was at the time located on the river bank in Roseau and to seek an appropriate location for the construction of a Christian Radio Station.
+In the year 1974, two foreign missionaries, Evangelist Bob Post and Wayne Nauman from Tulsa, Oklahoma in the USA, arrived on the island of Dominica on a two-pronged mission – to hold a crusade at the Jerazim Baptist Church which was at the time located on the river bank in Roseau and to seek an appropriate location for the construction of a Christian radio station.

-From the several sites visited, one captured their attention greatly; it was a part of Stowe Estate belonging to Mr. Stanley Fadelle – a beautiful place on a hill top overlooking the Atlantic Ocean with a horizontal view of the French Island of Martinique, and the village of Grand Bay to the south.
-Having received permission from the Government of that day and secured the sight for the Radio Station, the missionaries left Dominica with the intention of returning shortly to begin construction of the Radio Station.
+From the several sites visited, one captured their attention greatly; it was a part of Stowe Estate belonging to Mr. Stanley Fadelle – a beautiful place on a hill top overlooking the Atlantic Ocean with a horizontal view of the French Island of Martinique and the village of Grand Bay to the south.
+Having received permission from the Government of that day and secured the sight for the radio station, the missionaries left Dominica with the intention of returning shortly to begin construction of the radio station.

-The Radio Station was first named “Voice of Hope” by the first owners who thought the name appropriate because through the Radio Station the hope of salvation would come to the people of the Caribbean.
+The radio station was first named “Voice of Hope” by the first owners who thought the name appropriate because through the radio station the hope of salvation would come to the people of the Caribbean.

-During the early years of the Radio Station, it was staffed by Evangelist Jim Vanheck, a Director, the founder of the First Cornerstone Baptist Church in St Joseph; Cecil Shillingford, Local Manager; Franklyn Francis, Secretary and Announcer; Henry Pascal and Philip Prosper – Announcers; Rumould Gregoire and others – Groundsmen/Watchmen.
+During the early years of the radio station, it was staffed by Evangelist Jim Vanheck, a Director, the founder of the First Cornerstone Baptist Church in St Joseph; Cecil Shillingford, Local Manager; Franklyn Francis, Secretary and Announcer; Henry Pascal and Philip Prosper – Announcers; Rumould Gregoire and others – Groundsmen/Watchmen.

-The Station began with limited resources which, like most start-up enterprises, created its own measure of setbacks; part of which was the inability to adequately compensate its Staff.
-The Announcers’ salary at the time was $150.00 per month!
+The station began with limited resources which, like most start-up enterprises, created its own measure of setbacks; part of which was the inability to adequately compensate its staff.
+The announcers’ salary at the time was $150.00 per month!
 So what kept them at their jobs? – Their strong devotion to God’s ministry.
 The focus was the purpose of the mission – to bring the Word of Truth to the Caribbean people.

-In 1978 fire broke out at the radio station.
-The fire started at the transmitter equipment and within a few minutes the wooden structure, other equipment, furniture, and other items were all destroyed, leaving only the concrete structure.
+In 1978, a fire broke out at the radio station.
+The fire started at the transmitter equipment and within a few minutes the wooden structure, other equipment, furniture and other items were all destroyed, leaving only the concrete structure.
 This unfortunate situation did not however dampen the interest of the owners.
 They returned to the island with a team of helpers to rebuild what the fire had destroyed.
 Shortly afterward, in August 1979, Hurricane David struck the island and left behind massive destruction.
 The radio station lost its 460-foot antenna.

-In both instances, Station supporters responded with prayer, financial support, and voluntary help.
-Young people canvassed neighboring islands and raised money, while an architect donated plans for the buildings.
-Individual churches sent teams of workers to help rebuild the station’s facilities and volunteers from Canada and the U.S. provided valuable engineering assistance as required.
+In both instances, station supporters responded with prayer, financial support and voluntary help.
+Young people canvassed neighboring islands and raised money, while an architect donated plans for the building.
+Individual churches sent teams of workers to help rebuild the station’s facilities and volunteers from Canada and the U.S.A. provided valuable engineering assistance as required.

-However, in the wake of these mishaps and losses, and their inability to continue financing the Station, the owners of the station took the decision to relinquish ownership to the Back to God Hour Ministries.
-The new owners moved the On-air section of the station to rented space at the Sisserou Hotel.
-In the meantime, the current site in Madrelle, Loubiere, was negotiated for and acquired.
-It was felt then that a change of name would be appropriate, and the radio station became known as the “Voice of Life”, with a Frequency change from 1060 to 740 on the AM band.
+However, in the wake of these mishaps and losses and their inability to continue financing the station, the owners of the station took the decision to relinquish ownership to the Back to God Hour Ministries.
+The new owners moved the on-air section of the station to rented space at the Sisserou Hotel.
+In the meantime, the current site in Madrelle, Loubiere was negotiated for and acquired.
+It was felt then that a change of name would be appropriate and the radio station became known as the “Voice of Life”, with a frequency change from 1060 to 740 on the AM band.